top of page

 Bilbao Symphony Orchestra under the baton of music director Erik Nielsen, as well as in Barber’s Knoxville: Summer of 1915 with the BBC Scottish Symphony Orchestra

-under the baton of John Wilson, which was broadcast on BBC Radio.
-Other concert highlights have included a selection of Joseph Marx and Erich Korngold Lieder with the
+under the baton of John Wilson.
+Other concert highlights have included a selection of Joseph Marx and Erich Korngold Lieder with the Jenaer Philharmonie under Christoph Altstaedt,

-Jenaer Philharmonie under Christoph Altstaedt, a New Year's Eve Concert of Kálmán Operettas with the Tiroler Festspiele Erl under Alexander Prior, as soprano soloist in
+a New Year's Eve Concert of Kálmán Operettas with the Tiroler Festspiele Erl under

-Mozart’s Requiem on the Frankfurt Alte Oper stage, and with Frankfurt’s Ensemble Modern in Sofia Gubaidulina’s Hommage à T.S.
+and with Frankfurt’s Ensemble Modern in Sofia Gubaidulina’s Hommage à T.S.
 Eliot

-A frequent interpreter of new music, Ms. Reiter made her professional debut at the age of 16 as Young Maria Celeste in the world premiere of Philip Glass and Mary Zimmerman’s
+A frequent interpreter of new music, Ms. Reiter made her professional solo debut at the age of 16 as Young Maria Celeste in the world premiere of Philip Glass and Mary Zimmerman’s

 Galileo Galilei (Chicago’s Goodman Theatre, Brooklyn Academy of Music, and London’s Barbican Center).
 She later returned to the Goodman Theatre as Polyxena in Zimmerman’s staging of Seneca’s Trojan Women, singing an aria specially composed by Philip Glass.